implico/email-framework/README.md

 ### Responsive
 Presents the way to build a responsive (in fact - fluid) project.
 Notes:
-- config option `lContentWidth` is set to 100%
+- config option `tableWidth` is set to 100%
 - layout template:
   - `<meta name="viewport">` is uncommented, mainly for Apple devices that support media queries (see the last media query that limits table width)
   - added Outlook max-width hack as a conditional comment (before and after the main table definition)